VikasPatelVkp/Port_Scanner/README.md

 ## Dependencies

-The Port Scanner script relies on the following external libraries:
+The Port Scanner script relies on the following python libraries:

 **sys:** Provides access to command-line arguments.